stilldavid/userland-book/literary_environment/index.md

 Writing, particularly writing of any real scope or complexity, is very much a technical task.
 It makes demands, both physical and psychological, of its practitioners.
-As with programmers, woodworkers, graphic artists, and farmers, writers exhibit strong preferences in tools, materials, and environment, and they do so because they're engaged in a physically and cognitively challenging task.
+As with programmers, woodworkers, graphic artists, and farmers, writers exhibit strong preferences in their tools, materials, and environment, and they do so because they're engaged in a physically and cognitively challenging task.

 My thesis is that the modern Linux command line is a pretty good environment for working with English prose and prosody, and by extension offers features